Register as a platform

 Denied applications

-• The review will only be considered where:
+• The review of an application will only be considered where:

-• there is new and relevant evidence that was not available before that could change the decision
+• there is new and relevant evidence that was not available at the time of application and that could change the decision

-• the applicant was unable to be heard due to expected circumstances beyond their control
+• the applicant was unable to provide submissions by the deadline given due to unexpected circumstances beyond their control (must give details and evidence)

 • a technical mistake or error occurred that affected the decision, or